Blog

 Thankfully, there’s a better way!

-If a baby tooth has become loose on its own, simply have your child use clean fingers to gently wiggle it every day.
-Once it’s loose enough that it can be pulled out easily, use your fingers to gently remove it.
-Don’t use string or other tools!
+If a baby tooth, also known as a milk tooth, has become loose on its own, simply have your child use clean fingers to gently wiggle it every day.
+Once it’s loose enough that it can be pulled out easily, use your (clean) fingers to conduct a simple extraction gently.
+Do not use string or other tools.

-Then take a clean, damp paper towel and apply gentle pressure to the area to stop any bleeding.
+Then take a clean, damp paper towel and apply gentle pressure to the area to stop any bleeding and form a blood clot.
 You can use an over-the-counter children’s pain reliever if your child complains of any discomfort.

-If the tooth isn’t very loose and the permanent tooth has started to come in behind it, the safest and most reliable way to take it out is scheduling an extraction with a dentist for kids in Irving.
+If one or more teeth aren’t very loose and their permanent teeth have started to come in behind them, the safest and most reliable way to take them out is by scheduling a teeth extraction.

 Client Testimonials